-Inheritance Act Claims.
+Inheritance Act 1975 Claims Solicitors.

-Who Can Make an Inheritance Act Claim?
+Who Can Bring an Inheritance Act Claim?

-• A spouse or civil partner of the deceased
+• A spouse or civil partner of the deceased person

-• A child of the deceased (including adult children)
+• A child of the deceased, including adult children

 • A stepchild or someone treated as a child of the family